PotHix/pothix.github.com/content/post/2019-year-in-review.md

 goal**.
 I know it's weird to just introduce this value without further background, but just wanted to keep it here for my future self.

-Given the current circunstances and my life choices, this goal will have to change this year.
-I'm OK with these changes, it's important to have plans but it's also important to change them if the circunstances require such change IMO.
+Given the current circumstances and my life choices, this goal will have to change this year.
+I'm OK with these changes, it's important to have plans but it's also important to change them if the circumstances require such change IMO.

-I'm looking forward to see what this new year will do to my expenses and general portfolio 😅.
+I'm looking forward to seeing what this new year will do to my expenses and general portfolio 😅.

 ## Time to write this blog post

 Phew... finally finished this one. 😅

-This time I could track the whole process and **it took 10h15min to write this blog post**.
+This time I could track the whole process and **it took 17h21min to write this blog post**.

 [![The total time and a list of entries with their duration](/images/stats/2019/yir/toggl-writing-time.png "Total time to write this blog post")](/images/stats/2019/yir/toggl-writing-time.png "")